slatedb/slatedb-website/docs/introduction.md

 * **Read caching**: SlateDB supports in-memory and (optional) on-disk read caching to reduce latency and API cost.
 * **Snapshot isolation**: SlateDB supports snapshot isolation, which allows readers and writers to see a consistent view of the database.
 * **Transactions**: Transactional writes are supported.
-* **Object store persistence**: SlateDB writes all data to object storage, which means SlateDB has the same duability, scability, and availaiblity as your object store.
+* **Object store persistence**: SlateDB writes all data to object storage, which means SlateDB has the same durability, scalability, and availability as your object store.
 * **Writer fencing**: SlateDB enforces writer fencing.
 Zombie writer processes are detected and prevented from writing to the database.
 * **Pluggable compaction**: SlateDB supports pluggable compaction, so you can use the compaction strategies that fits your needs.